pandegroup/msmaccelerator/README.md

 MSMAccelerator
 ==============

+We believe running MD should be faster and easier.
+If you agree, MSMAccelerator is for you!

+MSMAccelerator is a tool for abstraction, allowing the researcher to worry about what systems they want to run, and how to sample those systems most efficiently, rather than worry about resource or data management.

 Overview
 --------

-MSMAccelerator is an adaptive sampling engine for Markov state model powered molecular dynamics simulations.
+MSMAccelerator is an adaptive sampling engine for Markov state model (MSM) powered molecular dynamics simulations.

 The basic idea is to interlace simulation and analysis together -- MSMAccelerator automates the process of building models, identifying the